Bob Hicks (activist): Hicks v. Knight

 On June 25, 1965, CORE attorneys filed Hicks v.
 Knight against Bogalusa Chief of Police Claxton Knight.
 The suit argued that police "must protect black demonstrators instead of harassing them, beating them, arresting them and leaving them at the mercy of white mobs."
 The brutal events at Cassidy Park, especially the canine attack on Hicks' teenage son Gregory were presented as key evidence.
 On July 10, Judge Herbert Christenberry issued an injunction ordering law enforcement to protect protesters from "physical assaults and beatings" and to cease "preventing or discouraging the exercise of their rights to picket, assemble peaceably, and advocate equal civil rights for Negroes."

 United States v.
 Original Knights of the Ku Klux Klan

 On December 1, 1965, US Attorney General Nicholas Katzenbach filed United States v.
-Original Knights of the Ku Klux Klan asking for an injunction preventing Klan from interfering with the civil rights of black citizens of Washington Parish.
+Original Knights of the Ku Klux Klan asking for an injunction barring Klan members from interfering with the civil rights of black citizens of Washington Parish.
 The suit noted that "an unusual feature of this litigation is the defendants' damning admissions.
 The defendants admit that the Klan's objective is to prevent Washington Parish Negroes from exercising the civil rights Congress recognized by statute."
 The case findings cited the Klan's continued harassment of Bogalusa black citizens, in direct violation of the Hicks v.
 Knight ruling.